-The Research on Improving Systems of Education (RISE) Programme is a large-scale, multi-country research project, co-funded by the UK’s Department for International Development (DFID) and Australia’s Department for Foreign Affairs and Trade (DFAT), and the Bill and Melinda Gates Foundation.
+The Research on Improving Systems of Education (RISE) Programme (new window) is a large-scale, multi-country research project co-funded by the UK’s Foreign, Commonwealth and Development Office (FCDO), Australia’s Department for Foreign Affairs and Trade (DFAT), and the Bill and Melinda Gates Foundation.

 Through rigorous research, the RISE Programme aims to answer the following question: “What works to improve education systems to deliver better learning for all at scale?”

-RISE’s work in Tanzania is led by the RISE Tanzania Country Research Team (CRT), an international team of 12 education experts from Georgetown University, the University of Virginia, Twaweza, the University of Dar es Salaam, World Bank, and the Amerdam Institute for Global Health and Development.
-In Tanzania, the RISE Country Research Team is studying the impacts of the recent education reforms in Tanzania and working to test interventions that have the potential to improve education service delivery.
+RISE’s work in Tanzania is led by the RISE Tanzania Country Research Team (CRT), an international team of 12 education experts from Georgetown University, the University of Virginia, Twaweza, the University of Dar es Salaam, World Bank, and the Amsterdam Institute for Global Health and Development.
+In Tanzania, the RISE Country Research Team is studying the impacts of the recent education reforms and working on testing interventions that have the potential to improve education service delivery.

 Specifically, the RISE Tanzania Research Project seeks to: